Skip to main content

 identify mushrooms

 These mushrooms have bright yellow or orange caps and do not feature spores or gills.
 They are often found in forests and have a fruity aroma.
-To identify wild mushrooms such as chanterelle notice the colour of the cap, the solidness of the stem, and their distinct aroma.
+To identify wild mushrooms such as chanterelles, notice the colour of the cap, the solidity of the stem, and their distinct aroma.
 Moreover, these mushrooms are often found near hardwood and conifer trees.

 Button Mushrooms (Agaricus bisporus)